 The contents in the metadata section, which follows the header in all NDMs, contain the keywords for the time system and reference frame being used in the message (if applicable), as well as all the information specific to each message.
 Reference [9] provides the CCSDS standard for the format of date and time regardless of what time system is used in the NDMs.
 Reference [19] provides a listing of current time systems and reference frames used in navigation processes and messages.

 ABBREVIATIONS AND ACRONYMS

 ACS Attitude Control System

+ACM Attitude Comprehensive Message

+ADCS Attitude Determination and Control System

 ADM Attitude Data Message

 AEM Attitude Ephemeris Message

 AOS Acquisition of Signal

 APM Attitude Parameter Message